The best shampoo for Rottweilers gives them a good clean coat, while being gentle to their delicate skin.

 This cycle is what creates the dreaded pyotraumatic dermatitis, most commonly referred to as “hot spots,” and hot spots have definitely been observed in Rotties.

-According to a 2004 study of 44 dogs who presented with hot spots, the most represented breeds were German Shepherd Dogs, Golden Retrievers, and Rottweilers.
-The American Kennel Club also lists these breeds as being particularly prone to hot spots and skin allergies.
+According to a 2004 study of 44 dogs who presented with hot spots, the most represented breeds included Rottweilers.

 How often should you bathe a Rottweiler?

-As we mentioned earlier, Rottweilers aren’t the hardest to keep clean, which is good because they shouldn’t be overbathed in order to keep their skin and coat oils intact (this goes for any breed).
+Rottweilers aren’t the hardest to keep clean, which is good because they shouldn’t be over bathed in order to keep their skin and coat oils intact.

 Some owners choose to bathe their dogs only when they get a little bit smelly, and keep their dog mostly clean in between baths with wipes or sponge-downs.